DevonL2108/github-tutorial/README.md

 * Setting up your own IDE
   * You can simply [_click here_](https://github.com/hstatsep/ide50) to set up your own IDE

 > An **SSH** (Secure Shell) **key** is used to establish secure shell sessions between your computer and the insecure networks you access.
 It is highly needed because it is a key that only you can access and no one else can make changes to it.
 It is private and should not be shared.
-It is also used so you won't have to login to your GitHub account everytime you make a commit.
+It is also used so you won't have to login to your GitHub account every time you make a commit.

 ---